ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_Factorio.md

 # Factorio

 ## Where is the settings page?
 The player settings page for this game contains all the options you need to configure and export a config file.
-Player settings page link: [click here](../player-settings).
+Player settings page link: [Factorio Player Settings Page](../player-settings).

 ## What does randomization do to this game?
 In Factorio, the research tree is shuffled, causing certain technologies to be obtained in a non-standard order.
 Recipe costs, technology requirements, and science pack requirements may also be shuffled at the player's discretion.